BrandonDusseau/ics-display/README.md

     display events.
 Set this to `-1` for no limit
 - `$skip_keyword` - Any event with this string located anywhere in its description will not be displayed.
 To use no string, use `false`.

+_Time Zone_
+- `$timezone_override` - If you are unable to modify your PHP instance's configured time zone, you can use this option to set the time zone events are displayed in, e.g. `"America/Detroit"`.
+Set to `false` to disable.

 _Highlight/Darken_
 - `$highlight_today` - Set to `true` to highlight events that occur today.
 Set